 The Garage Burgers and Beer has some of the best prices in town.
 Healthy options in the form of turkey burgers and lettuce wraps are available, and the menu also boasts tacos.
 The house-made chips are outstanding, and the full bar has an excellent selection of beer and spirits.
 The burgers are the stars, though, and they do them extremely well and affordably.
 Build your own or choose from a signature burger, all of which can be made with locally sourced bison, too.

-For the vegetarians or vegans, Elemental Coffee has outstanding grab-and-go breakfast for $5, as well as breakfast and lunch menu items.
+For vegetarians or vegans, Elemental Coffee has outstanding breakfast options, as well as breakfast and lunch menu items and brunch on the weekends.
 (They take care of the omnivores, as well.)
-Grab-and-go usually features a selection of three wraps or three biscuits, or a combination of both.